kaplanz/site/src/content/blog/hello-astro.md

 obsolescence.[^sass] So much so that even Node.js may be on the out, with "modern" replacements such as [Bun] and [Deno] vying for attention.

+[^irony]: The irony is not lost on me that I too am citing my jumping between
+    web frameworks as the thesis of this post!
+[^sass]: I apparently didn't get the memo that people don't use [Sass] anymore.

 Anyways, this is all to say that searching through an abundance of frameworks and web development tooling itself was a huge learning process.
 Starting off I didn't even know what type of framework to search for![^framework] While I can't